Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Monte Carlo Studies

 \section{Monte Carlo Studies}

-This section presents Monte Carlo performance of our adaptive test for monotonicity and parametric form of a NPIV function using simulation designs based on \cite{chernozhukov2015}.
-See the online Appendix \ref{appendix:add_simulation} for additional simulation results using other designs.
-In all the simulation studies we test hypotheses on the NPIV function $h$ over the whole support of $X$ by setting the weight function $\mu =1$ in the implementation of our adaptive test statistic.
-All the simulation results are based on $5000$ Monte Carlo replications for every experiment.
+This section presents Monte Carlo performance of our adaptive test for monotonicity and parametric form of an NPIV function using simulation designs based on \citet{chernozhukov2015}.
+See Supplemental Appendix~C for additional simulation results using other designs.
+All the simulation results reported here are based on $5000$ Monte Carlo replications for each experimental design and at $\alpha =0.05$ nominal level.
+The simulation results clearly indicate that our simple adaptive test has size-control and finite-sample non-trivial power uniformly against a large class of NPIV alternatives, even for models with relatively weak instruments.
+In addition, simulation and real data application results reported in \citet{BC2020}, but not here due to the lack of space, have demonstrated that our adaptive test and its bootstrapped version perform similarly well in both finite-sample size and power.